Skip to content

 Before you create a machine, please decide on an alias.
 This alias can be anything that already does not exist in the host list of the scoring.

-You can use your matrix number, username, real name, an animal, a random alphanumeric string - but no punctuation, and no spaces.
+You can use your Student Book Number, username, real name, an animal, a random alphanumeric string - but no punctuation, and no spaces.

 Danger